OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

 VRTRasterBand
 +++++++++++++

+The attributes for VRTRasterBand are:

-It will have a dataType attribute with the type of the pixel data associated with this band (use names Byte, UInt16, Int16, UInt32, Int32, Float32, Float64, CInt16, CInt32, CFloat32 or CFloat64) and the band this element represents (1 based).
+- **dataType** (optional): type of the pixel data associated with this band (use names Byte, UInt16, Int16, UInt32, Int32, Float32, Float64, CInt16, CInt32, CFloat32 or CFloat64).
+  If not specified, defaults to 1

+- **band** (optional): band number this element represents (1 based).

+- **blockXSize** (optional, GDAL >= 3.3): block width.
+  If not specified, defaults to the minimum of the raster width and 128.

+- **blockYSize** (optional, GDAL >= 3.3): block height.
+  If not specified, defaults to the minimum of the raster height and 128.

 This element may have Metadata, ColorInterp, NoDataValue, HideNoDataValue, ColorTable, GDALRasterAttributeTable, Description and MaskBand subelements as well as the various kinds of source elements such as SimpleSource, ComplexSource, etc.  A raster band may have many "sources" indicating where the actual raster data should be fetched from, and how it should be mapped into the raster bands pixel space.

 The allowed subelements for VRTRasterBand are :